If you’re building anything with LLMs right now, you’ll hit this question sooner than you expect:

 • Multi-step agents multiply token usage

-• “Thinking” / reasoning tokens can explode costs
+• “Thinking” and reasoning tokens can explode costs silently

-• Poor prompt design = silent budget killer
+• Poor prompt design is a stealth budget killer

 Use APIs if: